 I learn not just by reading, I learn through interactions and lived experiences.
 But we need to be able to provide proof of our learning.
 Application forms ensure that even personal growth must be quantified.
 Even to be allowed to learn you need to have a qualification.
 We completely forget the cost of learning.
 Our parents paid for our schooling, didn’t they?
 I have immense respect for those students who supported their own education, it’s not easy.
 I know my private-school education came at a cost for my parents who put together the money to put both children through school and through college.
 Cost of education has increased exponentially.

 There is a standard understanding that when you compromise on the cost you compromise on your education.
 Then we wonder why all the kids around the world aren’t enrolled in schools and don’t go on to pursue further studies.
-I realised this when at sixteen I was teaching as community service.
+I realised this when at sixteen I was teaching as social service.
 If public school kids need to learn English from sixteen-year-olds from private schools to do well in their exams then imagine what their “qualified” teachers must be teaching them?

 I am not trying to look down on the education system, but there needs to be intervention.
 Learning is so much more than education.
 So when I downloaded all the readings I could yesterday, I knew I would have to read all of them, because I get free access in libraries because my parents are paying my university to give me that access.
 I have a 100% attendance because every hour that I skive is one period another girl or boy in India couldn’t afford, to be in my place.